Dr. Brian Hesse

 - Hesse, Brian.
-"Why Deploy To, and Perhaps Die In, Somalia?
-Understanding Six African Countries’ Reasons for Sending Soldiers to the Horn of Africa.”
-Submitted for peer-review.
-Awaiting final decision for publication.
+"Why Deploy To Somalia?
+Understanding Six African Countries’ Reasons for Sending Soldiers to one of the World’s Most-Failed States,” Journal of Middle East and Africa, Fall 2015.

 - Hesse, Brian.
 "Africa’s Intoxicating Beer Markets,” African Studies Review, Spring 2015.

 - Hesse, Brian.
 "Two Generations, Two Interventions in One of the World’s Most-Failed States: The United States, Kenya and Ethiopia in Somalia," Journal of Asian and African Studies, Fall 2014.

 - Hesse, Brian.
 “Somalia.”
 2,500-word entry in the Oxford Companion to American Politics (Oxford: Oxford University Press, 2012).